 Things to be careful of

-Be careful driving or operating machinery until you know how ciprofloxacin affects you.
+Be careful driving or operating machinery until you know how DBL Ciprofloxacin Injection for Intravenous Infusion affects you.
 This medicine may cause dizziness, light-headedness, tiredness and drowsiness in some people.
 If you have any of these symptoms, do not drive, operate machinery or do anything else that could be dangerous.

 Be careful when drinking alcohol while you are being given this medicine.
 If you drink alcohol, dizziness or light-headedness may be worse.

 This medicine may increase the stimulatory effects of caffeine.

 Protect your skin when you are in the sun and avoid direct sunlight if possible.
 If outdoors, wear protective clothing.
 DBL Ciprofloxacin Injection for Intravenous Infusion may cause your skin to be much more sensitive to sunlight than it is normally.

 Exposure to sunlight may cause a skin rash, itching, redness, or a severe sunburn.

 If your skin does appear to be burning, see your doctor as soon as possible.
 You may need alternative treatment.

 Tell your doctor or nurse as soon as possible if you do not feel well while you are being treated with DBL Ciprofloxacin Injection for Intravenous Infusion.

 This medicine helps most people with infections, but it may have unwanted side effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical attention if you get some of the side effects.